Table of Contents

 In addition to the above Interface options, you can use the API or Client to download the translation files according to your localization needs.

-• The following table summarizes the behaviour of PO files for different download modes:
+The following table summarizes the behavior of PO files for different download modes:

-* Proofeading needs to be enabled as an option for this logic to take effect.
-To learn how to enable proofreading click here.
+📝Note: Proofreading must be enabled for this logic to take effect.
+To learn how to enable proofreading, click here.

 Fuzzy Matches